KenCab123/lab-express-crud-backend/README.md

 ## Part 2

-Do not start Part 2 until your index route passes all its tests.
+Do not start Part 2 until you have completed at least the backend for part 1.
 If you are stuck, be sure to ask for help.

 |  #  |   Action   |    URL    | HTTP Verb |    CRUD    |              Description              |
 | :-: | :--------: | :-------: | :-------: | :--------: | :-----------------------------------: |